How to Set SMART Goals

 M stands for Measurable

 Imagine running in a race without a finish line; how do we declare a winner?
 How do even end the race?
-It's impossible to achieve a goal when we don't have a way to gauge how we are doing.
-When we set a goal, there needs to be a way to measure and track progress.
-Whether it's quantitively (getting above 73% on the next test) or qualitatively (teacher didn't give you any homework warnings), there needs to be a benchmark to know how we are doing.
-A measurable goal also allows your child to also feel the excitement and anticipation of reaching their goal.
-So instead of saying, "I want to do well on my spelling test," tweak it to "I want to get less than 3 words wrong on my next spelling test."
+It's impossible to reach a goal when we don't have a way to gauge how we are doing.
+There needs to be a way to measure and track progress.
+Whether it's quantitively (getting above 73% on the next test) or qualitatively (teacher didn't give you any homework warnings), there needs to be a benchmark.
+A measurable goal also allows your child to feel the dopamine effect and satisfaction of reaching their goal.
+So instead of saying, "I want to do well on my spelling test," try "I want to get less than 2 words wrong on my next spelling test."

 R stands for Relevant

 The goals that are made need to be relevant to your child.
-Your older children should be setting their own goals.
-Your younger children will need more guidance from you, but ultimately the goal should be theirs, not yours.
-To self-motivate and create a drive to achieve, your child has to be in control of their learning.
+Older children can set their own goals, but the younger group will need more guidance from you.
+Ultimately, the goal should be theirs, not yours.
 The goal has to matter to your child and align with what they are currently doing.
 The goal they make has to complement with the bigger picture of what they want to achieve and they need to see how and why this goal is set.

 T stands for Time-bound